 But, as in any fiercely competitive industry, competition has a dark side.

-What’s in a name?
 It is easy to sell flooring products at a cheaper price point.
 As a consumer, understanding the quality of what you are buying determines the value you will receive.
 For example: Many carpeting manufacturers create the same product under a different name.
 This is where it is helpful to visit our showroom to see what makes a quality carpet, not just comparing brands.
-When it comes to buying hardwood flooring, realize that there is a quality grade associated with all natural wood floor products, even from the most reputable manufacturers.
+When it comes to buying hardwood flooring, realize that there is a quality grade associated with all-natural wood floor products, even from the most reputable manufacturers.
 Engineered hardwood is made either under “high pressure” or “direct pressure.”
 Direct pressure engineering will not hold up as well.

-Nobody works for free.
 Beware of deals that sound too good to be true.
 If you know the right questions to ask, you’ll find the reason.
-Usually one aspect of the installation is not included or the product price is inflated to compensate for the labor.
+Usually, one aspect of the installation is not included or the product price is inflated to compensate for the labor.
 At Cardoza Flooring, we not only sell flooring products, but we also install flooring every day.
-If you call us, or come down to our Milford New Hampshire showroom, we can tell you everything you ever wanted to know about it!
+If you call us or come down to our Milford New Hampshire showroom, we can tell you everything you ever wanted to know about it!

 We believe that we have the best pricing for purchasing installed floor products.
 Our installers are our own employees – not subcontractors whose labor is marked up.
 Why should you pay a middleman to install your floor?
 Our square foot installation price includes everything needed to complete the job.
 This means a better quality job – because our name is on it – and there are no unexpected invoices when we’re done.

 At Cardoza flooring we are preferred dealers for several major brands.
 For this reason, as well as keeping our overhead costs down, we can remain competitive and pass those savings on to our customers.
 Our customers end up purchasing a better product for the same price as an inferior one that they could purchase at a flooring warehouse or home improvement store.